Access Radio: Overview

 Access Radio broadcasts to Yei, Lainya, Morobo, Kajo-Keji and parts of Juba County in Central Equatoria State.
 The station describes itself as an independent, community based initiative, producing programs "for the community, by the community, and about the community".

 Its stated goals include promoting peacebuilding, good governance, reconciliation, unity and cultural diversity.
 According to station managers, the radio aims to improve access to timely and reliable information, as well as to empower citizens through education and dialogue.

+In November 2025, Access Radio expanded its services by launching online broadcasting, allowing its programmes to be streamed live via its official website.

+According to station management, the move was intended to extend the station’s reach to audiences in other parts of South Sudan and to South Sudanese communities living abroad.

 Community role

 Community leaders and local organizations have expressed support for the station.
 Activists and youth leaders in Yei have emphasized its potential role in peacebuilding, reconciliation, youth participation and women's empowerment.

 In September 2021, the National Press Club (South Sudan) (NPC-SS), with support from UNESCO, conducted a two-day training for Access Radio journalists.
 The training focused on gender-sensitive reporting, basic journalism skills, ethics and protection of journalists.
 The initiative aimed to improve media coverage of gender and women’s issues in South Sudan.

 Access Radio has also been a platform for development and peacebuilding organizations.
 For example, the Whitaker Peace and Development Initiative (WPDI) partnered with the station for radio talk shows on peace and youth engagement.